 Other numbers for 2018: Github lists 96 commits to repositories (after 500 in 2017), as we shifted most collaborations to use Overleaf (and I don't develop for NSE any more).
 I received 5,898+1,319=7217 mails on my university accounts (after removal of spam).
 Per working day, that would make around 36 (previous years: 64) mails.
 I sent 1,240+498=1738 mails (~9 per working day, last year 19).
 Both numbers are around half of my 2016/2015 statistics.
 This is likely due to my transition to CISPA, during which I lost access to the old account (and the end of major projects such as the NSE).

 As a follow up to the three previous posts on the topic, here is the version with the newly released 2018 metrics data.
 It provides a ranking of journals and conferences in different fields, and uses the h5 metric, “the number n of papers that were released in the last 5 years, and had at least n citations”.
 Google also now added a “Classic Papers” category for papers (link) – but there was essentially nothing in that which I recognized.
+This list of Normalized Top-100 Security Papers seems to be much more appropriate.

 Based on the h5 metric, the following ranking for security conferences and journals is generated here: